northwindav/ciffc_4week_automate/README.md

 1. Windows and Word: This script makes extensive use of the Word Object Model.
 2. A system capable of executing PowerShell scripts
 3. An internet connection
 4. Access to https://hpfx.science.gc.ca.
-This is only required for some of the images
+This is only required for some of the images.
 5. Local Admin privileges are *not* required

 Usage and output: